wb14123/blog/jekyll/_posts/2025-08-13-Why-Consensus-Shortcuts-Fail.markdown

 index: ['/Computer Science/Distributed System']
 ---

 There are some battle-tested consensus algorithms like Paxos and Raft to ensure a consistent view will be reached in a distributed system, even with scenarios like node failure, network partition, clock skew, and so on.
 There are existing systems like etcd and Zookeeper that implement these algorithms so you can use them as external systems.
 But sometimes, you may need to embed the algorithm into your own system instead of relying on a third-party one (it may be more common than you think—more on that in my next blog).
 Sometimes, because of the limitations of existing systems or other reasons, it may be hard to fully implement the algorithm, so people may tend to cut some corners and think it will be okay.
 While Raft and Paxos are not the only consensus algorithms, creating new ones is error-prone.
 This article explores how partial implementations fail, even when leveraging existing Raft systems incorrectly.
-We will use Raft as an example instead of other algorithms like Paxos, since it's easier to understand and has a better description of real-world systems.
+We will use Raft as an example instead of other algorithms like Paxos, since it's easier to understand and has better descriptions of real-world systems.

 ## Goal of the System